dotnet/samples/core/tutorials/buggyamb/README.md

 ## Best practices

-A successfull troubleshooting session has the following characteristics:
+A successful troubleshooting session has the following characteristics:

 ### Identifying the issue